Mapping Workflow

 9. Adjust manual settings if needed.

-Follow these step-by-step instructions for the above workflow when you use Gatan Microscopy Suite® (GMS) software.
+Follow these step-by-step instructions for the above workflow when you use DigitalMicrograph® software.

 Zero-Loss Image

-Configure zero-loss image A zero-loss image is made using only electrons that are present in the ZLP; that is, they have not undergone any inelastic scattering.
-When you exclude the inelastically scattered electrons, you can improve both the contrast and resolution of an image.
+Configure zero-loss image A zero-loss image is made using only electrons in the ZLP; that is, they have not undergone any inelastic scattering.
+When you exclude the inelastically scattered electrons, you can improve an image's contrast and resolution.

 1. Access to this capability depends on the mode you use.